MiguelElGallo/simple-fastapi-snow-azd/README.md

 ### Testing locally

 0. Create a .env file, this file should contain the following:
-(THIS STEP IS MANDATORY, create this file before deploying to Azure)
+(This step is mandatory, create this file before deploying to Azure)

 ```
-SNOWFLAKE_URL = xxxxxx.region.hyperscaler
+SNOWFLAKE_URL = youraccountidentifier
 SNOWFLAKE_USERNAME = youruser
-SNOWFLAKE_PASSWORD = yourpassworr
+SNOWFLAKE_PASSWORD = yourpassword
 SNOWFLAKE_DATABASE = SNOWFLAKE_SAMPLE_DATA/TPCH_SF1
 ```